-TOKYO, Dec 1 (Reuters) - Oil futures rose on Friday after OPEC and other major producers agreed to extend their production curbs in a widely expected move aimed at ending a persistent glut in global supplies.
+TOKYO, Dec 1 (Reuters) - U.S. oil held steady on Friday after OPEC and other major producers agreed to extend production curbs in a widely expected move aimed at ending a persistent glut in global supplies.

-The Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC producers led by Russia on Thursday agreed to maintain the output cuts until the end of 2018, while also signalling a possible early exit from the deal if the market overheats.
+The Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC producers led by Russia on Thursday agreed to maintain the output cut until the end of 2018, while also signaling a possible early exit from the deal if the market overheats.

-The deal cuts 1.8 million barrels a day (bpd) from the market to tackle oversupply and bolster prices.
+The current deal cuts 1.8 million barrels from the market in an attempt to tackle the oversupply and bolster prices.

 OPEC and Russia together produce over 40 percent of global oil.
 Moscow's first real cooperation with OPEC, put together with the help of President Vladimir Putin, has been crucial in roughly halving an excess of global oil stocks since January.

 OPEC is showing "a strong commitment to normalizing inventories and also to remain data dependent, which reduces the risk of both unexpected supply surprises and excess stock draws," Goldman Sachs said in a note.
 (Reporting by Aaron Sheldrick; editing by Richard Pullin)